Message Channel

 Subscription Protocol

-protocol defines the interface that all subscription implementations must follow:
+The Subscription protocol defines the interface that all subscription implementations must follow:

-: Maps a matching message channel to an agent that should receive the message
+id: A unique identifier for the subscriptionis_match: Determines if a given message channel matches the subscriptionmap_to_agent: Maps a matching message channel to an agent that should receive the message

 Topic-Based Subscriptions